 Yale University is located in New Haven, Connecticut, a historic, small New England city about two hours north of New York.
-Over 14,000 students attend Yale University’s three component parts – Yale College (which is the undergraduate institution), the Graduate School of Arts and Sciences, and ten professional schools.
+Nearly 15,000 students attend Yale University’s three component parts – Yale College (which is the undergraduate institution), the Graduate School of Arts and Sciences, and ten professional schools.

 Today, most Americans probably think of Yale in terms of undergraduate experience.
 However, Yale University is also a highly esteemed research university, having produced Nobel laureates in economics, physics, chemistry, and medicine.
 Yale University is also home to several world-renowned art collections and libraries.